 - Jin J, Watt M and Mathesius U (2012) The autoregulation gene SUNN mediates changes in root organ formation in response to nitrogen through alteration of shoot-to-root auxin transport.
 Plant Physiology 159: 489-500.

 - Hassan, S. and Mathesius, U. (2012) The role of flavonoids in root-rhizosphere signaling - opportunities and challenges for improving plant-microbe interactions.
 Journal of Experimental Botany 63: 3429-3444.

-- Teplitski M, Mathesius U and Rumbaugh KB (2011) Quorum sensing signal perception and degradation by mammalian and plant cells.
+- Teplitski M, Mathesius U and Rumbaugh KB (2011) Perception and degradation of N-acyl homoserine lactone quorum sensing signals by mammalian and plant cells.
 Chemical Reviews 111: 100-116.

 - Grunewald W., van Noorden G.E., van Isterdael G., Beeckman T., Gheysen G. and Mathesius U (2009).
 Manipulation of auxin transport in plant roots during Rhizobium symbiosis and nematode parasitism.
 Plant Cell 21: 2553-2562.

 - Shane MW, Ngo H, Lambers H, Pate JS, Cawthray GR, Mathesius U, Canny MJ, McCully ME (2009) Summer dormancy and winter growth: root survival strategy in a perennial monocotyledon.
 New Phytologist.
 183: 1085-1096

 - Wasson AP, Ramsay K, Jones MGK and Mathesius U (2009) Differing requirements for flavonoids during the formation of lateral roots, nodules and root knot nematode galls in Medicago truncatula.
 New Phytologist 183: 167–179

 - Mathesius U (2009) Comparative proteomics studies of root-microbe interactions.
 J Proteomics 72: 353-366.